thin-edge/thin-edge.io/docs/src/references/cli/tedge-config.md

     list     Print the configuration keys and their values set      Set or update the provided configuration key with the given value unset    Unset the provided configuration key
+    add      Append or set the provided configuration key with the given value remove   Remove value from the provided configuration key
 ```

 ## Get